Best Truck Subs: Get Bass You Can Feel

 A: No. You can buy individual component truck speakers by themselves all the way up to complete truck subwoofer systems that come with the amplifier, subwoofer, and installation wires.

-Car audio enthusiasts will appreciate the great sound of the MTX Audio Terminator Series TNE212D, which helps your car audio system deliver all the bass it can.
+Car audio enthusiasts will appreciate the great sound of the Dual Electronics BP1204 illumiNITE Enclosed Car Subwoofers, which helps a car audio system deliver all the bass it can.